mradea/TelegramBot-Conversation/README.md

-# TelegramBot-TrainDelays
+# TelegramBot-Conversation
-Telegram Bot created with python to store information about "Deutsche Bahn"-trains
+Telegram Bot created with python for conversations without commands.